 The beauty of having your own website and digital storefront is that you’re in control so you can set competitive prices.
 If you’re running your store through an ecommerce platform, they may take a small commission off each purchase, but other than that, you’re in charge.

 If you’re selling large print runs, you’ll normally charge less than you would for a signed limited edition print.
 The same goes for a one-off, custom-made piece.
 So take into consideration what you’re selling and at what volume, and price accordingly.

 If you’re selling mostly original works, you could, for example, calculate how long it takes for you to complete each piece.
-Then, settle on an hourly rate and multiply the two figures.
+Then, settle on an hourly rate.
 Add in material costs and then see what comparable pieces are selling for before settling on a price.
+Typically, people charge a three time multiple for a product.
+The cost of labour and the cost of goods should be bundled into one price, then multiply that number by three.
 If you accept commissions, be clear about your commission prices so there’s no room for misunderstandings as most artists will charge more than their standard rate for a commissioned piece.